 Linux Mint compared to Windows

 I will start off with an analogy using automobiles.
 Every car manufacture has their own styling, their own ways to use the signals, lights, etc. But at the same time, they all have the same steering wheel, gas and brake pedals all in the same place.
-They all cannot be the same because of trademarks, but also, they would not have anything to create competition.
+They all cannot be the same because of trademarks.
+That everyone of them needs somethings special to create compition.

-Linux Mint (as many others do) has built in applications that take care of everything from Microsoft documents, to mp4 to games and so on.
+Linux Mint (as many others verison of linux as do) has built-in applications that take care of everything from Microsoft documents, to mp4 to games and so on.
 There is even an application called Wine for running some of your favorite programs meant for Windows OS.
 Another great thing about Linux, is that you can plug into your present computer and play with it without installing.

-Windows, for the most part, after formatting needs to install all of those favorite programs after the fact and most of you will need to pay for them.
-With Windows, it is so detailed, you have to install it on the computer to be able to use it.
-Where Linux you do not need to install.
+Windows, after formatting needs to install all of those favorite programs, you will have to pay for them.
+With Windows, it is so complex, you have to install it on the computer to be able to use it and you have pay for it.
+Where Linux you do not need to install and it is free.